Long Island Art Department

 Realize your creative potential.
 Find meaning through visual arts.
 Get Ready.

 As culture changes and new modes of expression develop, curious and creative minds will continue to discover meaning through visual exploration.
-St. Joseph’s College provides the ideal environment to immerse yourself in studio art.
+St. Joseph’s University provides the ideal environment to immerse yourself in studio art.

 Develop your skills in studio courses that include drawing, painting, printmaking, digital design, sculpture, ceramics and crafts as an art form.
 Explore past and present cultures through art history courses that span the prehistoric ages to the modern era.

 "In all studio classes, St. Joseph’s has managed to find the highest caliber of professors who care about their students’ learning, engagement and interest above all else.
 Any student in the studio art courses at St. Joseph’s will feel motivated, inspired and challenged."